 Is hemp still illegal?

 Yes, U.S. federal law still considers hemp and marijuana to be the same thing.
-That is, until quite recently, hemp and marijuana were lumped together as a Schedule 1 drug.
+That is, until quite recently, hemp and marijuana were lumped together as Schedule 1 drugs.

 Only with the passage of the Agricultural Improvement Act of 2018 did the federal government finally remove certain hemp products from the Controlled Substances Act.